German minister resigns in blow to new Merkel government

 SPD.

-Friedrich was interior minister in the previous center-right government at the time.
+Friedrich was interior minister in the previous centre-right government at the time.

 It emerged this week that the SPD lawmaker, Sebastian Edathy, is being investigated by prosecutors, who suspect him of possessing child pornography, an accusation Edathy has vigorously denied.